azikus/HelloWorld/README.md

 * "data": Any data files that the project uses, such as sample input or output files.

 # Running the tests
-The Hello World project can be tested using the built-in framework XCTest.
+<p>The Hello World project can be tested using the built-in framework XCTest.<br>
-To start testing the project, you will need to create a new test target in your Xcode project, and then add test files to that target.
-These test files should be placed in the "test" folder, following the project structure.
+To start testing the project, you will need to create a new test target in your Xcode project, and then add test files to that target.<br>These test files should be placed in the "test" folder, following the project structure.
-Once you have created your test files, you can write test functions using the XCTest
+Once you have created your test files, you can write test functions using the XCTest</p>

 # Deployment
 Keep in mind that deploying an iOS app to the App Store requires having an Apple Developer account.